-Why do babies spit up?
+Why do babies have reflux?

 Dr Jack Newman, Canadian paediatrician and breastfeeding expert explains how spitting up regularly may have a protective function if the baby is otherwise happy and gaining weight:

 Breastmilk is full of immune factors (not just antibodies, but dozens of factors that interact with each other) that protect the baby from invasion by bacteria and other microorganisms (fungi, viruses, etc.) by forming a protective layer on his mucous membranes (the linings of the gut, respiratory tract and other areas).
 This protective layer prevents micro-organisms from invading the body through these mucous membranes.
 A baby who spits up gets extra protection, first when the milk goes down to the stomach, and again when he spits it up.

 Babies consume a large volume of milk compared to their size.
 Combined with a small tummy and a short oesophagus (the tube that carries food from mouth to stomach) some of the milk simply spills back out through the mouth after a feed (Hassall, 2012).
 This is likely a protective mechanism if a baby has too much milk at once.